MahmoudMKhateeb/twitch-comments-bot/README.md

-# twitch-comments-bot
+# twitch-comments-bot <br>
-livestream bot that auto comments on live streams Working on python 3.7 in case of any missing packeges --< pip install packageName
+livestream bot that auto comments on live streams <br>
+Working on python 3.7 <br>
+in case of any missing packeges --< pip install packageName <br>